-- 1. Master's-level or higher graduate degree in a human services field (as defined above); - 2.
-Minimum of three years of full-time experience working in relevant family, children/youth or community service capacity; - 3.
+- Master's-level or higher graduate degree in a human services field (see Appendix 1.
+B); - 2.
+Master's level or higher graduate degree in any field, with a minimum of three years of full-time experience working in relevant family, children/youth or community service capacity.
+Relevant alternative experience may substitute for the degree requirement in individual cases, subject to approval by LDH; - 3.
 Completion of the required training for WF supervisors/coaches; - 4.
 If the supervisor/coach also functions, in part, as a Wraparound facilitator, they must also meet the requirements for a Wraparound facilitator described above; - 5.
 The WF supervisor/coach must provide regular supervision and coaching to WF service delivery staff, including completion of all supervisor and coaching requirements for high fidelity Wraparound; and - 6.
 The WF supervisor/coach must have expertise, knowledge and skills in the Wraparound model and possess the ability to teach and develop those skills in the Wraparound facilitator.
 A Wraparound supervisor/coach must have a high degree of cultural awareness and the ability to engage families from different cultures, and backgrounds.
 A preferred supervisor/coach characteristic is an understanding of, and experience with, different systems, including schools, behavioral health, child welfare, juvenile justice, health and others.
 The WF supervisor/coach must oversee the work of the WF on an ongoing basis.